IVSoftware/configuration-manager/README.md

-Looking at your code, one thing that could explain the behavior is if events like TextBox.TextChanged are being subscribed to before InitializeComponent sets the _initial_ values, because then those initial (blank) values could be being saved into the configuration.
-I think your idea of writing a Json file to your AppSettings folder is a good one.
+Looking at your code, one thing that could explain the behavior is if, in `InitializeComponent`, events like `TextBox.TextChanged` are being subscribed to before that control's _initial_ value is set, because then those initial (blank) values could be being saved into the configuration and then when you load the configuration you get nothing.
+I think your idea of writing a Json file (to the user's AppData folder) is a good one.
 And just to be on the safe side, try doing things in this order:

 ```
 public partial class MainForm : Form